vonVehstolovski/BT5153-Final-Project-Group-7-/README.md

 This repository contains the following:
 1. The final running transformer model for the sign language videos: "Transformer Model for ASL Videos.ipynb".
 This is best run in Kaggle Notebook withh GPU.
 2. The final running CNN model for the sign language vidoes: "CNN Model.ipynb".
-It needs to take the pre-processed data from anotehr ipynb file "CNN Data Preprocessing.ipynb"
+It needs to take the pre-processed data from anotehr ipynb file "CNN Data Preprocessing.ipynb".
+Best run in Google Colab.
-3. Data Preprocessing for CNN: "CNN Data Preprocessing.ipynb"
+3. Data Preprocessing for CNN: "CNN Data Preprocessing.ipynb".
+Best run in Google Colab.
 4. The failed Google Colab transformer model: "Failed Colab Run of Transformer Model.ipynb"
 5. Sampel Data files.
 The actual data size is 56G.
 Please refer to this Kaggle Competition for complete data: https://www.kaggle.com/competitions/asl-signs/data